liamwhite/cache_streamer/README.md

 An incomplete Rust and tokio-based HTTP server designed as a caching reverse proxy for binary files (think images and videos).
 It is intended to handle range requests, as well as standard GET/HEAD requests.

-TODO: testing, actually handle input ranges, more headers, TTL-based expiration, if-modified-since, if-none-match, if-range
+TODO: testing, more headers, TTL-based expiration, if-modified-since, if-none-match, if-range

 ### Why not nginx